LiangZhao13/Data-for-AENSGA-II/README.md

 # Data-for-path-plannning-considering-multi-modality-constraint
-This is the official data for our manuscript: Path Planning for Unmanned Surface Vehicles Considering Multiple Modality Constraints and Objectives
+This is the official data for our manuscript: A Practical Path Planning for Unmanned Surface Vehicles Considering Multiple Modality Constraints and Objectives

 ### Requirements: